 A commonly used technique combines skin expansion with implant insertion.
 First, the surgeon inserts a balloon expander beneath the skin and chest muscle.
 In the office, a saline (salt water) solution is injected into the expander, stretching the skin until the breast mound reaches the desired size.
 The expander is then replaced with a permanent implant.
 A final procedure reconstructs the nipple and areola (the dark area of skin around the nipple).
 In very rare situations, a patient may not require tissue expansion but will begin with the implant.

 Mastectomy patients are usually candidates for breast reconstruction.
-The reconstruction can be performed immediately after the mastectomy in many cases to get the best results.
-In certain cases, delaying the reconstruction may be the best option.
+The breast reconstruction can be performed immediately after the mastectomy in many cases to get the best results.
+In certain cases, delaying the breast reconstruction may be the best option.
 A consultation with one of our plastic surgeons, who will review your medical history after a detailed examination, will allow us to advise you best on the recommended treatment.

-Patients who have had a more limited procedure to treat breast cancer (through a lumpectomy and radiation) may also be candidates for reconstruction.
+Patients who have had a more limited procedure to treat breast cancer (through a lumpectomy and radiation) may also be candidates for breast reconstruction.
 This can be done to restore symmetry, and a consultation with one of our plastic surgeons will help determine if you are a good candidate for this procedure.

-The reconstruction itself consists of multiple operations, the first of which involves the creation of the breast mound, and is performed during or after the mastectomy in a hospital and under general anesthesia.
+The breast reconstruction itself consists of multiple operations, the first of which involves the creation of the breast mound, and is performed during or after the mastectomy in a hospital and under general anesthesia.
 Later surgeries, if necessary, may be done in the hospital or an outpatient facility, with either general or local anesthesia.

 There are several ways to reconstruct the breast, both with and without implants; your breast surgeon and plastic surgeon should work together with you in deciding which is the best for you.